Supporting Your Mental Health

 Learn About Depression and Resources to Help

-A Johns Hopkins Health Plans behavioral health care manager and health educator discuss signs, symptoms and treatment of depression, plus resources from your health plan and the community.
+A Johns Hopkins Health Plans mental health care manager and health educator discuss signs, symptoms and treatment of depression, plus resources available to you from your health plan and in the community.

 Would you like support or to talk to someone about your emotional well-being?
-Contact our behavioral health care team to assist you with care coordination for substance abuse challenges, struggles with depression, anxiety, or other mental health conditions.
+Contact our Care Management team to assist you with care coordination for substance abuse challenges, struggles with depression and anxiety.

 Call: 800-557-6916